 What the Future of Work Looks Like

-As businesses increasingly go digital and pandemic-era restrictions force innovation and adaptation, the way we work is in a near-constant state of flux.
+As businesses increasingly go digital and pandemic-era restrictions have forced innovation and adaptation, the way we work is in a near-constant state of flux.
+But one thing is for sure, the future of work includes embracing technology like video.

 What will happen next isn’t set in stone, but there are a few likely possibilities that many experts agree on.